edge-servers/immunity-docs/tutorials/mesh.rst

 - Disable the default DHCP server preconfigured in OpenWrt on the ``br-lan`` interface to prevent interference with the existing DHCP server in the LAN.
-- Increase the ``test_retries`` option of the openwisp-config agent to 8.
+- Increase the ``test_retries`` option of the immunity-config agent to 8.
-  This enhancement enhances the agent's resilience to temporary failures in reaching the OpenWISP server after applying configuration changes.
+  This enhancement enhances the agent's resilience to temporary failures in reaching the Immunity server after applying configuration changes.
   Mesh configuration changes trigger a reload of the WiFi stack, which may take a few minutes to become effective.
   During this period, we want to avoid the agent to mistakenly consider